-- Both sides have the vintage analog sound we love – rich and smooth, with plenty of Tubey Magic, bottom end weight and studio space
+- These sides have the vintage analog sound we love – they’re full-bodied and smooth, with plenty of Tubey Magic, gobs of studio space, and the richness and the clarity that are key to getting a good sounding John Barleycorn

-- Arguably their best album, certainly their most groundbreaking, original and involving – Low Spark would rank a close second
+- Arguably the band’s best album, certainly their most groundbreaking, original and involving – Low Spark would rank a not-especially-close second

 - “…the band sounds utterly grounded.
 As the grooves percolate effortlessly along, it becomes clear that unity, not any technical skill, is what makes the music levitate.”